-We’ve been anticipating the release of Asger Carlsen’s new book Hester – his collection of freaky body blobs and sculptures moulded out of human flesh – ever since we ran a preview from it in our 2011 Photo Issue.
+We’ve been anticipating the release of Asger Carlsen’s new book, a collection of freaky body blobs and sculptures molded out of human flesh called Hester, ever since we ran a preview from it in our 2011 Photo Issue.
 More than a year later, it’s finally out.
-We also already interviewed Asger about Hester back in 2011, so this time around, our excuse for publishing more pictures from his eye-boggling series is the following chat we had with Asger and his publisher Aron from Mörel Books – the man who’s enriched our bookshelves with both Wrong and Hester – about the making of the latter.
+We already interviewed Asger about Hester back in 2011, so this time around our excuse for publishing more pictures from his eye-boggling series is the following chat with Asger and his publisher, Aron from Mörel Books—the man who’s enriched our bookshelves with both Wrong and Hester—about the making of the latter.

 VICE: How did the two of you meet?